alex-chuf/PCBs-for-Project-North-Star-Next/README.md

 This USB3 Hub board is specially used on some AR/VR DIY project, that requires:

-less cable connect to the host machine need to connect at least 2 USB camera sensors, or other sensors that work on USB2 or USB3 keep the USB3 hub size as small as possible
+.less cable connect to the host machine
+.need to connect at least 2 USB camera sensors, or other sensors that work on USB2 or USB3 .keep the USB3 hub size as small as possible

 Why do you need it?